caente/caente.github.com/_posts/2016-03-28-simplicity.md

 def foo(i:Int, b:Int):Int = i + b
 ~~~

 ... and make the transformation to `String` at the call site.
-If the pattern repeats enough times(for me if is three times), I would consider make a third method that groups the transformation to `String` and the actual call to `foo`
+If the pattern is repeated enough times(for me if is three times), I would consider make a third method that groups the transformation to `String` and the actual call to `foo`

 3 - If I have a method that takes a container, e.g.